FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 }
 ```

-The functions `guidToString` and `decodeBase64` are common code to deal with the `objectGUID` attribute, which is a set of bytes in Active Directory.
+The functions `guidToString` and `decodeBase64` help convert the `objectGUID` attribute, is a set of bytes in Active Directory, to a UUID FusionAuth can understand.
+If you are using version 1.19.7 or later, you can use a built in function instead: `FusionAuth.ActiveDirectory.b64GuidToString(userAttributes['objectGuid;binary'])`.
+See [the LDAP lambda docs](/docs/v1/tech/lambdas/ldap-connector-reconcile) for more info.

 ### Configure the connector

 Next, navigate to "Settings" and then "Connectors".
 Create a new Connector and select the LDAP option.
 You'll see this screen staring back at you:

-Pic TBD
+{% include _image.liquid src="/assets/img/blogs/active-directory-connector/fusionauth-blank-ldap-connector.png" alt="The creation screen for an LDAP Connector." class="img-fluid" figure=false %}

 You'll want to provide the following information: